Thank you for your interest in the Jackson Hole Community School!

 Currently in a PhD program at the University of Colorado

 “I’m thankful for the rigor of the academics, the emphasis on writing, the absolute care and concern shown by my teachers, and, most of all, the values instilled in us as students.
 I have met very few people who can take the same pride in and appreciation of their high school.”

 —Peter Neal, JHCS class of 2014

 If you would like to speak with individuals about their experience here, we will be glad to introduce you to alumni and their parents.

 Here at the Community School, we are committed to making our exceptional educational experience accessible for students, regardless of their family’s financial resources.
-Currently, 44% of JHCS students receive merit or need-based financial assistance, totaling over $400,000 per year.
+Currently, 44% of JHCS students receive merit or need-based financial assistance, totaling nearly $500,000 per year.
 If you have questions about affording the Community School, please don’t hesitate to ask.

 Come spend some time with us.
 You will leave with a different perspective on what the high school experience can be.

 Director of Admissions